 Nivi: What’s the difference between wealth, money, and status?

-But really the reason you want wealth is because it buys you your freedom.
+The reason you want wealth is because it buys you your freedom.
 So, you don’t have to wear a tie like a collar around your neck.
 So, you don’t have to wake up at 7:00 AM, and rush to work, and sit in commute traffic.
-So, you don’t have to waste away your entire life grinding all the productive hours away into a soulless job that doesn’t fulfill you.
+So, you don’t have to waste away your entire life grinding all your productive hours away into a soulless job that doesn’t fulfill you.

 Money is how we transfer wealth